-- A. Commercial cannabis operations (including non-profit operations) within the City which involve the activities of mixed-light cultivation, outdoor cultivation, manufacturer, retailer, or microbusiness are prohibited, including but not limited to commercial cannabis activities licensed by the state license classifications listed below as provided in Business and Professions Code § 26050: - 1.
-Type 1 = Cultivation; Specialty outdoor; Small. - Type 1B = Cultivation; Specialty mixed-light; Small.
-Type 1C = Cultivation; Specialty cottage; Small.
+- A. Commercial cannabis operations (including non-profit operations) within the City which involve the activities of outdoor cultivation, retailer, or microbusiness are prohibited, including but not limited to commercial cannabis activities licensed by the state license classifications listed below as provided in Business and Professions Code § 26050: - 1.
+Type 1 = Cultivation; Specialty outdoor; Small.